artemy/alfred-jetbrains-projects/README.md

 and [contributors](https://github.com/artemy/alfred-jetbrains-projects/contributors) for the list of contributors.

 ## Legal

 This workflow is not associated with JetBrains in any way.

-The logos used are:
-> Copyright © 2024 JetBrains s.r.o.
+Copyright © 2024 JetBrains s.r.o.
 JetBrains and the JetBrains logo are trademarks of JetBrains s.r.o.